Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Mobile App Experience

 Both apps are solid.
 Monday.com's mobile app covers most core functions — viewing and updating boards, notifications, basic task management.
-Automations and dashboards are limited on mobile, but it works reliably for day-to-day use.
+Automations and dashboards are limited on mobile, but it's reliable for day-to-day use.

 Basecamp's mobile app is clean and fast.
-Because the product is simpler overall, the mobile experience actually feels more complete — you can do almost everything on your phone that you'd do on desktop.
-And that matters.
+Because the product is simpler overall, the mobile experience actually feels more complete — you can do everything on your phone that you'd do on desktop.
+That's not nothing.

 Winner: Slight edge to Basecamp for mobile completeness, though most remote teams do their real work on desktop anyway.